Updated 1/24/17 to include the latest and greatest iPhone 6s and 6s Plus stands.

 If it's quality aluminum craftsmanship you're looking for in your iPhone stand, Twelve South won't disappoint.
-The company's $34.99 HiRise and $59.99 HiRise Deluxe differ largely in whether you need to supply a separate Lightning charge cable; otherwise, you're looking at a sleek, simple silver or black aluminum stand from which you can perch your iPhone.
+The company's cheaper HiRise and more expensive HiRise Deluxe differ largely in whether you need to supply a separate Lightning charge cable; otherwise, you're looking at a sleek, simple color-matched aluminum stand from which you can perch your iPhone.

 Tired of having to buy a new stand every time you upgrade your iPhone's form factor?
 Henge Docks's Gravitas stand not only comes with several swappable inserts for both iPhone and iPad, but it also offers the company's Life After Device program: If Apple decides to change the form-factor of the iPhone, you only need to pick up a spare insert, rather than a whole new dock.

 Like the HiRise, the zinc-alloy Gravitas wouldn't look out of place in a metallic-themed office, though it looks just as nice in regular surroundings; the stand also comes with its own USB charge cable, and offers an AUX out port in case you'd like to hook some wired speakers up to your device.
 It's got some heft to it, too, allowing you to pick up your iPhone without picking up your stand, as well.